There are an estimated 100,000 glaciers in Alaska but zero active sportsbooks.

 Alaska doesn’t permit legal sports betting, but the recent reintroduction of sports wagering legislation means the topic is at least on lawmakers’ minds.
 Here’s how Alaskans can get started when the practice finally becomes legitimate:

-New Alaska sports bettors should seek a sportsbook with competitive odds, a robust sign-up bonus, future promotions, and numerous banking options.
+New sports bettors should seek Alaska sportsbooks with competitive odds, robust sign-up bonuses, future promotions, and numerous banking options.
 Should online betting become an option, downloading a sportsbook’s mobile app is an excellent place to start.

 Remote registration makes signing up for an online sportsbook account simple.
 This will likely be the case in Alaska if HB 385 is any indication.
 The process only takes a couple of minutes — be sure to have personal information ready and be prepared to confirm your location and identity.

-Building your bankroll can be expedited by claiming a welcome bonus from a legal sportsbook.
-Risk-free bets, deposit match bonuses, and no deposit bonuses are among the most common sportsbook sign-up bonuses for new users.
+Building your bankroll can be expedited by claiming an Alaska sports betting welcome bonus.
+Risk-free bets, deposit match bonuses, and no-deposit bonuses are among the most common sportsbook sign-up bonuses for new users.

 Each state with legal sports betting has different regulations and may not always offer the same specific wager types.
 It’s impossible to know what will be allowed in Alaska, but it’s safe to assume typical bets like moneylines, Over/Unders (totals), point spreads, and props will be available.